cacbondioxit/xG-Differential-Project/README.md

 # xG-Differential-Project
-The project about xG Differential represents the quality of athletes well.
+The project about find reason why xG Differential doesn't represent the quality of football(soccer) athletes well.